 So it's called legal aliens.

-The illegal aliens, when they pay taxes, they do so with unverified social security numbers with unverified names.
+The illegal aliens, when they pay taxes, they do so with unverified Social Security numbers with unverified names.

-Now they can't because they can't verify it, all this funding that is paid by these people working here in the United States, goes into an account called the donation account.
+Now, they can't, because they can't verify it, all this funding that is paid by these people working here in the United States goes into an account called a donation account, okay, because they can't verify it.

 Oh, the Federal Reserve.